 With the spread of this deadly virus is ending so many lives, bringing so much chaos and suffering, we all have been forced to halt life as we knew it.
 The world watches with awe and horror what is developing in front of our eyes.
 We have all been pushed to stop and reorganize our lives, family and work and somehow continue with life while this crisis continues to grow alarmingly.

 To say the least, I have found it more than hard.
-But still, I feel my husband and I have been blessed and taken care of because we both have been allowed to keep working-from-home.
-He works full-time and I work part-time, which means that I am trying to juggle 4 hours of work while at the same time having to keep my 9 and 6-year-old daughters occupied.
+But still, I feel my husband and I have been blessed and taken care of because we both have been allowed to keep working-from-home, so far.
+He works full-time and I work part-time, which means that I am trying to juggle 4 hours of work while at the same time having to keep my 9 and 6-year-old daughters occupied and also homeschool them.

 After all the frustration, disorganization, stress and tears from them and me in this first week of home-schooling, I have come to terms with the fact that I will not be able to cover every curriculum task and daily expectation or even everything planned for a specific day.
 The girls have their own learning paces and I have to go with the flow.
 It’s just too stressful for the three of us.I’ll cover only what is possible to be managed by the girls and me and take it one day at a time.